pmonks/pbr/README.md

 * `test` - Run the tests.
 * `uber` - Create an uber jar.

+#### deps.edn required by build script

-This script also assumes your `deps.edn` includes the following:
+The turnkey build script also assumes your `deps.edn` includes the following:

 ```edn
 {:deps